projectara/greybus-spec/source/hardware_model.rst

 its symbolic names are also given numeric values as shown in the table.

-From the module perspective, the physical connections made to Interface Blocks may not always support Greybus communications.
+From the Module perspective, the physical connections made to Interface Blocks may not always support Greybus communications.
 Additionally, Greybus Systems are intended to concurrently support non-Greybus |unipro|\ -based application